ITU-BDSA23-GROUP19/Chirp/docs/report.md

 Below is a domain model of our Chirp application.
 All classes are shown and there is an overview of how they interact with each other.

+Cheep/Cheeping is what posting on this website is called.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](diagrams/domainModel.png)

 In the general domain model, we do not go into the specifics of how the razor pages are set up and reference each other.
 That is however shown in detail in the model below.
 Methods and fields are added as well.